 As noted under "Critical Accounting Policies", management assesses the adequacy of the allowance prior to the end of each calendar quarter.
 The level of the allowance is based upon management's evaluation of the loan portfolios, past loan loss experience, known and inherent risks in the portfolio, adverse situations that may affect the borrower's ability to repay (including the timing of future payment), the estimated value of any underlying collateral, composition of the loan portfolio, economic conditions, industry and peer bank loan quality indications and other pertinent factors.
 This evaluation is inherently subjective as it requires various material estimates and judgments including the amounts and timing of future cash flows expected to be received on impaired loans that may be susceptible to significant change.
-The ratio of our allowance for loan losses to total loans outstanding was 1.20% at December 31, 2014, compared to 1.37% at December 31, 2013.
+The ratio of our allowance for loan losses to total loans outstanding was 1.01% at December 31, 2015, compared to 1.20% at December 31, 2014.
+The improvement in the allowance for loan losses to total loans outstanding was attributable to both a decrease in historical loss rates and a reduction in adversely classified loans.
 In the future, the allowance to total loans outstanding ratio will increase or decrease to the extent the factors that influence our quarterly allowance assessment in their entirety either improve or weaken.

-Net charge-offs were \$0.5 million, or 0.12% of average loans, in 2014, compared to net charge-offs of \$1.9 million, or 0.48%, in 2013.
-With the exception of the construction and land development portfolio segment, all loan segments experienced a decline in net charge-offs in 2014.
+Net charge-offs were \$0.7 million, or 0.18% of average loans, in 2015, compared to net charge-offs of \$0.5 million, or 0.12%, in 2014.
+78% of gross charge-offs in 2015 related to two nonperforming commercial real estate loans.
+With the exception of the commercial and industrial and commercial real estate portfolio segments, all loan segments experienced a decline in net charge-offs in 2015.

-At December 31, 2014 and 2013, the ratio of our allowance for loan losses as a percentage of nonperforming loans was 433% and 124%, respectively.
-The increase was primarily due to a decrease in nonperforming loans of 74% in 2014.
+At December 31, 2015 and 2014, the ratio of our allowance for loan losses as a percentage of nonperforming loans was 158% and 433%, respectively.
+The decrease was primarily due to an increase in nonperforming loans of \$1.6 million in 2015, with no corresponding valuation allowances at December 31, 2015.

-At December 31, 2014 and 2013, the Company's recorded investment in loans considered impaired was \$3.3 million and \$5.6 million, respectively, with corresponding valuation allowances (included in the allowance for loan losses) of \$0.2 million and \$0.3 million at each respective date.
+At December 31, 2015 and 2014, the Company's recorded investment in loans considered impaired was \$3.4 million and \$3.3 million, respectively, with corresponding valuation allowances (included in the allowance for loan losses) of \$0.1 million and \$0.2 million at each respective date.